I came across a picture of this Citrus Berry Salad, with similar ingredients and it looked amazing so I decided I would give it a try.

 We have hundreds of simple and delicious recipes, your family is going to love.
 We take you through each recipe, step by step, and show you exactly how to make them.

-looking for more salad recipes?
+Looking for more salad recipes with fruit?

 - Easy Yogurt and Fruit Salad